mzernetsch/jrgen/README.md

-jrgen (json-rpc-generator) generates docs, tests, clients and servers for json-rpc apis.
+jrgen (json-rpc-generator) generates docs, tests, clients, servers and more for json-rpc apis.

 Generated example files can be found in the [examples directory](https://github.com/mzernetsch/jrgen/tree/master/examples).